 The GIFT-Eval benchmark — 97 tasks spanning short, medium, and long horizons across diverse domains — has become the primary competitive arena for time-series foundation models.
 TimesFM 2.0 reached #1 at release in early 2025, posting 6% better aggregated MASE than the next-best model.
 TimesFM 2.5 retook the top spot in September 2025, notably while using only 200M parameters versus the 500M of its predecessor.

-However, Amazon’s Chronos-2 subsequently surpassed TimesFM 2.5 on GIFT-Eval in late 2025, achieving higher win rates and CRPS scores.7 The leaderboard race reflects a broader pattern: foundation model rankings are shifting rapidly and no single model leads across all dataset types and granularities.
+Amazon’s Chronos-2 and Salesforce’s Moirai 2.0 subsequently displaced TimesFM 2.5 on GIFT-Eval.
+Chronos-2 ranks first among pretrained models overall, with a win rate exceeding 90% in head-to-head comparisons; Moirai 2.0 holds the top MASE score among non-test-data-leaking models.712 The leaderboard race reflects a broader pattern: foundation model rankings are shifting rapidly and no single model leads across all dataset types and granularities.

 How TimesFM Compares to Alternatives